itsmoosh/g3m3/readme_input.md

 [Removed (MJS):]
 $randomlinesofnumbers
-grid sizes in grid points, each successive grid needs to be 2X the last, not necessarily centered
+grid sizes in grid points, each successive grid needs to be 2X the last, not necessarily centered ut_init - time to set UT to for an initialization run (when start=.true.)